Ever wondered how it feels to be a Pamela Anderson Lookalike? That’s what I did for a day!

 Over the next 10 years I would party until dawn (no my parents couldn’t stop me), I was a groupie to boybands, stalking TV studios and hotels at unearthly hours, pulled all-nighters on beaches on family holidays and fraternised with inappropriate boyfriends including having to visit one in prison 500 miles away from where I lived with no money and not telling anyone where I was going.
 Needless to say, I’m here to tell the tale.
 After being accepted to a prestigious stage school I then went on to develop a serious eating disorder and was hospitalised three times before being diagnosed as being on the Bipolar spectrum.

-So when I met my future husband in a local pub and we got a house together, I was more than happy to settle down.
+So when I met my future husband in a bars near me and we got a house together, I was more than happy to settle down.
 I’ve done life.
 I’ve seen things.
 I’ve experienced and tested and tried and pushed the boundaries and now I was finally ready to make a home and be a Mummy.
 And I got the two beautiful little girls I’d always dreamed of.

 So why was I so hysterical on this night, feeling so frustrated, so tied down, so trapped.